 The FDIC does have regulations that require banks to make cash deposits available within a certain amount of time — but in the case of a proprietary ATM, availability is not required until the second business day after the deposit.
 And at a third-party ATM, funds don’t have to be made available until the fifth business day, so be sure to plan ahead if possible!

 Again, your bank may have more specific information available on their website as to their specific policies.

 Open a SoFi Checking and Savings Account and start earning up to up to 3.00% APY on your cash!

 You’ve now learned the answer to the question, “Can I deposit cash at an ATM?”
 Next, let’s address, “What can go wrong with ATM deposits?”

 Well, for starters, the length of time a deposit may be held can be problematic for some customers if they need access to the funds as soon as possible.
 And the automated reader on some ATMs may refuse to accept legitimate bills, at least on the first try, which can be frustrating.

 For another thing, your bank or financial institution may simply not allow it.
-Certain online-only banking services, such as Chime and Axos Bank, don’t offer ATM cash deposit capabilities.
-Instead, you must deposit cash at local retail partners through an at-the-counter transaction.
+Certain online-only banking services, such as Chime, don’t offer ATM cash deposit capabilities.
+Instead, you must deposit cash at local retail partners (like Walgreens) through an at-the-counter transaction.